 "A powerful, animated blues-rock singer, capable guitarist and pianist, and a writer of praiseworthy originals." - Jon Bream, Minneapolis Star Tribune

-Joyann Parker brings a full range of talent to her performances as an accomplished singer, pianist, songwriter must-hear lead guitarist, currently endorsed by Heritage Guitars in Kalamazoo, MI.
+Joyann Parker brings a full range of talent to her performances as an accomplished singer, pianist, guitarist and songwriter.
 She has performed for thousands at major venues and festivals across the country, frequently sells out the most prestigious clubs in the Twin Cities and garnered national and international attention for her newest record, "Hard To Love," including features in DownBeat and Living Blues Magazine.
 Joyann is a 2018 Blues Blast Magazine Music Award nominee and Heritage guitars artist.
 She has opened for Grammy winner Robert Cray, taken the stage for Grammy nominee Elvin Bishop in a pinch, represented Minnesota at the 2015 International Blues Competition in Memphis, TN and won the award for 2016's Best Self-Produced CD from the Minnesota Blues Society.

 Current Release - "Hard To Love"